JoseRamonMartinez/padel-aws/README.md

 # 3. API 🚀

-The API Rest is full docummented and you can use it for your project [Rapid API](https://rapidapi.com/search/paddle)
+The API Rest is full docummented and you can use it for your projects [Rapid API](https://rapidapi.com/search/paddle)

-# 4. Getting Started 🔧
+# 4. Getting Started 🛠️

 This is an example of how you may give instructions on setting up your project and deploy to AWS cloud.

-## 4.1 Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
+## Pre-requisites
 * npm
   ```sh
   npm install npm@latest -g